 Simple, Healthy Eats to Pack for Your Next Picnic

 Since picnic season is in full swing, we found some healthy alternatives to some of the traditional summer foods you love.
-Make these recipes for your next family picnic:
+Make this main dish, side and drink recipe for your next family picnic!

 - Two large boneless, skinless chicken breasts, poached and shredded